 Rosh Hashana translates to “head of the year.”

-Rosh Hashana commemorates the anniversary of creation.
-As the Jewish New Year, it is a time when families celebrate with many traditions, including eating a round challah to symbolize the cycle of the year and for blessings to continue without end, dipping apples into honey to symbolize a sweet year, and blowing a ram’s horn, called the shofar.
+Rosh Hashana, the Jewish New Year, commemorates the anniversary of creation.
+It is a time when families celebrate with many traditions, including eating a round challah to symbolize the cycle of the year and for blessings to continue without end, dipping apples into honey to symbolize a sweet year, and blowing a ram’s horn, called the shofar.
 In a ceremony called Tashlich, many Jews walk to a river or pond and toss bread crumbs into the water, which is a gesture symbolic of tossing away sins.

 Ten days after Rosh Hashana ends, Yom Kippur begins.